 Unconditional Promises to Give: Unconditional promises to give that are expected to be collected within one year are recorded at net realizable value.
-All of the unconditional promises to give as of June 30, 2020 are expected to be received within one year.
-There were no unconditional promises to give as of June 30, 2019.
+There were no unconditional promises to give as of June 30, 2021.
+All the unconditional promises to give as of June 30, 2020 were expected to be received within one year.

-Deferred Revenue: The Partnership recorded deferred revenue relating to membership dues received prior to June 30, 2020 and 2019 for the next fiscal year, and for unexpended grant funds for the Emergency Response to 2020 Pandemic Program earned on the cost-reimbursement basis.
+Deferred Revenue: The Partnership recorded deferred revenue relating to membership dues received prior to June 30, 2021 and 2020 for the next fiscal year, and for unexpended grant funds for the Emergency Response to 2020 Pandemic Program earned on the cost-reimbursement basis.